gvwilson/thirdbit/src/fiction/santas/index.md

 company."

 "I'm sure Sensei Tumbly is fine,"
-Santa Hood said firmly.
+Santa Hood said firmly,
-She stood and slung her sack over her shoulder with a wince.
-"But we should keep moving.
-Headquarters needs to know about the attack, and we have to find a way to get Findlay here home"
+then winced.

+"Here, let me have a look at that,"
+Santa Greenwood said gruffly.

+Santa Hood nodded
+and pulled up her coat to reveal a purpling bruise the size of Finner's hand on her smooth, dark skin.

+Finner's mouth suddenly felt dry.
+"I, um… Is there a…?
+I mean, I, um, I could really use…" he stammered.

+"Of course…"
+Santa Hotep waved a bandaged arm.
+"Past…
+the barge."

+*Somewhere in the multiverse,
+someone has undoubtedly written an entire book about washroom facilities in ancient pyramids.
+I'm not that book,
+so let's just skip over the next few minutes.*

+Finner closed the door carefully behind him.
+He could hear the santas talking quietly in the distance, but seized by a sudden curiosity, he turned left instead of right.
+The horses tethered to the chariot were very life-like but just wood.
+The swords and shields on display were ever-so-slightly dusty but very clearly functional, and—

+He pulled up short.
+There,
+hidden behind a vertically-hung rug, stood a workbench.
+Carpenters' tools lay on it,
+some in wooden racks but others laid out for use next to a trio of unfinished stool legs.
+He sniffed the air.
+Yes:
+he could definitely smell fresh-cut wood.

+"Can I help you?"
+a voice rumbled behind him.

+Finner turned around slowly.
+The stone cat was missing one ear but seemed to have all of its teeth.
+Certainly lots of teeth.
+"I, um—I was just—"

+"Perhaps you should rejoin the others," the cat said, its tone indicating that the "perhaps" was just politeness.

+"Um, sure, of course."
+Finner hesitated.
+"I didn't know Santa Hotep still had elves."

+"He doesn't,"
+the cat said.
+"Nobody has used any of this in many years."

+*Then why can I smell wood?*
+Finner wondered but didn't say as he let the rug fall back in place.

+"There you are,"
+Santa Greenwood said as he rejoined the others.
+"I was just saying we ought to get young Findlay home."

 "It's Finner, actually,"
 Finner corrected,
 or would have if an ear-splitting yowl hadn't interrupted them.

-Santa Greenwood surged to his feet, his ax in his hands, as Santa Hotep drew a circle with its fingertip on the mirror by its elbow.
+Santa Greenwood surged to his feet at the sound, his ax in his hands.
+Santa Hotep drew a circle with its fingertip on the mirror by its elbow.
-The mirror's surface rippled and reformed to show the steps leading up to the pyramid entrance, where the stone cats were fighting a quartet of hooded figures wielding swords and ray guns whose brilliant green beams left glassy scorches on the sand.[^glassy-scorches]
+The mirror's surface rippled and reformed to show the steps leading up to the pyramid entrance, where the stone cats were fighting a quartet of hooded figures wielding swords and ray guns.

-[^glassy-scorches]: The ray guns, that is.
-Frankly, the swords were mostly for show.

 "Impossible,"
 Santa Hotep wheezed angrily.